access to justice

 Law Centres Federation

-Website of the Law Centres Federation (LCF) the co-ordinating body for law centres in England, Wales and Northern Ireland.
-The site includes background information about the LCF and the history and development of law centres and access to justice.
-Guidance is given to the work of the law centres along with contact details to all law centres arranged by region.
-Policy and research documents, leaflets and copies of the LCF newsletter are also provided.
+Co-ordinating body for law centres in England, Wales and Northern Ireland.
+The site includes background information about law centres and access to justice.
+Contact details for law centres are provided, together with policy and research documents, leaflets and a newsletter.
 Parts of the site are restricted to members only.

 Ordre des Avocats de Paris

-The Ordre des Avocats de Paris has approximately 18,000 members, who are avocats (advocates or barristers) in Paris.
-The website provides press releases, Le Bulletin du Barreau de Paris (back to January 2001), statistics and information on the role, regulation and history of the profession.
-An online directory (annuaire) of members can be searched by name, address, district, legal speciality, language spoken etc.
+The Ordre des Avocats de Paris is an association for Parisian advocates (barristers).
+The website provides news updates, training and careers information, Le Bulletin du Barreau de Paris (2003 onwards) and information on the role, regulation and history of the profession.
+An online directory ('annuaire') of members can be searched by name, address, district, legal speciality, language spoken and other criteria.
+There is a password-protected area for members.
+The website is in French.

 Vera Institute of Justice